htcondor/htcondor-ce/docs/architecture.md

 How the CE is Customized
 ------------------------

-Aside from the [basic configuration](v5/installation/htcondor-ce.md#configuring-htcondor-ce) required in the CE installation, there are two main ways to customize your CE (if you decide any customization is required at all):
+Aside from the [basic configuration] required in the CE installation, there are two main ways to customize your CE (if you decide any customization is required at all):

--   **Deciding which Virtual Organizations (VOs) are allowed to run at your site:** HTCondor-CE leverages HTCondor's built-in ability to authenticate incoming jobs based on their GSI or OAuth token credentials.
+-   **Deciding which Virtual Organizations (VOs) are allowed to run at your site:** HTCondor-CE leverages HTCondor's built-in ability to [authenticate incoming jobs](v5/configuration/authentication.md) based on their GSI or OAuth token credentials.
     Additionally, HTCondor may be configured to callout to external authentication services like Argus or LCMAPS.
 -   **How to filter and transform the pilot jobs to be run on your batch system:** Filtering and transforming pilot jobs (i.e., setting site-specific attributes or resource limits), requires configuration of your site’s job routes.
-    For examples of common job routes, consult the [batch system integration](v5/configuration/job-router-overview.md) page.
+    For examples of common job routes, consult the [job router configuration](v5/configuration/job-router-overview.md) pages.

 How Security Works
 ------------------